-Step #7: Clearly Communicate That Change Is Coming.
-At the beginning of a culture renovation, the CEO should communicate to employees "what the new culture initiative seeks to change, what the future looks like, why the culture change is so vital to the success of the business now and looking ahead, and why all stakeholders should care" (p.
+Step Seven: Clearly Communicate that Change is Coming.
+At the beginning of a culture renovation, the CEO should communicate to employees, "what the new culture initiative seeks to change, what the future looks like, why the culture change is so vital to the success of the business now and looking ahead, and why all stakeholders should care" (p.
 124).
 Outlining expectations sets the tone for the culture change initiative and aligns employees to the broader vision of where they're headed (p.
 125).

-Step #8: Ferret Out Skeptics and Nonbelievers Early.
+Step Eight: Ferret Out Skeptics and Nonbelievers Early.
 One of the most challenging parts of culture change initiatives is identifying and mollifying the naysayers and blockers in the organization who will ultimately hinder the culture change initiative.

-"Almost 40 percent of organizations that have had successful culture renovation replaced senior leaders who were not willing, or able, to embrace and model the desired culture" (p.
-134).
 All levels of the organization should exemplify the desired behaviors of the newly refined culture.
 It is essential for the leadership team to closely examine whether their behavior reflects the desired culture (pp. 133-134).

-Step #9: Paint a Vision for the Future.
+Step Nine: Paint a Vision for the Future.
 Compelling narratives and illustrative storytelling are essential components of a healthy culture.
 Telling stories that exemplify the values and behaviors of an initiative can be a key driver of culture change.